On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Algebraic and regular algebraic representations of

 We let $p_v=(p_{1,v},...,p_{n,v})\in(\frac{n-1}{2}+\Z)^n$ for all $v\in V_\infty$.
 The definition of $\Pi$ being regular algebraic can now be equivalently reformulated by saying that for all $v\in V_\infty$, $p_{i,v}\neq p_{j,v}$, $1\leq i<j\leq n$.
 (This is actually the original definition of Clozel, cf. \cite{clozel}, Def.
 3.12.) \end{rem}

 There is also the following, very useful, equivalent description of regular algebraic, cuspidal representations $\Pi$, which is a consequence of Clozel \cite{clozel}, Lemme 3.14. \begin{thm} Let $\Pi\in\mathscr D(G)$ and assume $\Pi$ is cuspidal.
-Then the following are equivalent: \begin{enumerate} \item[(i)] $\Pi$ regular algebraic. \item[(ii)] $\Pi_\infty$ is cohomological and essentially tempered. \end{enumerate} \end{thm} \begin{proof}[Sketch of proof] By Clozel \cite{clozel}, Lemme 3.14, a cuspidal automorphic representation $\Pi$ is regular algebraic if and only if $\Pi_\infty$ is cohomological.
+Then the following are equivalent: \begin{enumerate} \item[(i)] $\Pi$ is regular algebraic. \item[(ii)] $\Pi_\infty$ is cohomological and essentially tempered. \end{enumerate} \end{thm} \begin{proof}[Sketch of proof] By Clozel \cite{clozel}, Lemme 3.14, a cuspidal automorphic representation $\Pi$ is regular algebraic if and only if $\Pi_\infty$ is cohomological.
 So, we only need to show that the archimedean component $\Pi_\infty$ of a cuspidal {\it and} cohomological representation $\Pi$ is automatically essentially tempered.
 This is actually well-known, so we sketch the argument here.
 For $n=1$, this is obvious.
 If $n\geq 2$, then by Shalika \cite{shal}, corollary on p.
 190, $\Pi_v$ is a generic representation of $G_v$ for all $v\in V$.
 But a generic, cohomological, irreducible admissible representation of $G_v$, $v\in V_\infty$, is essentially tempered.
 This shows the claim. \end{proof}

-\begin{rem} We want to point out that it is due to the fact that we calculate $(\gl_n(\R),SO(n)\R_+)$ - cohomology at a split real place $v$ that we can formulate the theorem in that way.
-If we calculated $(\gl_n(\R),O(n)\R_+)$-cohomology instead, if $n$ is odd, one might have to twist $\Pi_v$ with the sign-character in order to get non-vanishing cohomology, cf. \cite{clozel}, Lem.\ 3.14. \end{rem}
+\begin{rem} We want to point out that it is due to the fact that we calculate $(\gl_n(\R),SO(n)\R_+)$ - cohomology at a real place $v$ that we can formulate the theorem in that way.
+If we calculated $(\gl_n(\R),O(n)\R_+)$-cohomology instead, if $n$ is odd, one might have to twist $\Pi_v$ with the sign-character in order to get non-vanishing cohomology, as only one of the representations $J(w_v,\ell_v,0)$ and $J(w_v,\ell_v,1)$, cf.\ Sect.\ \ref{sect:tempcoh}, is $(\gl_n(\R),O(n)\R_+)$-cohomological.
+See also \cite{clozel}, Lem.\ 3.14. \end{rem}